DACSS/blogbuilder/STUDENT_WORKFLOW.md

 You will recieve an output preview of what your post will look like.

-Once you are done commit and push your changes to your repo.
+Once you are done, commit and push your changes to your repo.

 ## Creating an About Me Page with Postcards

 You can create an About Me page by using the `create_postcard` function.
-If your instructor has already create a page for you, you may skip this step.
+If your instructor has already created a page for you, you may skip this step.

 Here are [examples](https://github.com/seankross/postcards#the-templates) of themes you can use.